 - 1/4 teaspoon cayenne pepper

-- Preheat oven to 300 degrees.
-Line a baking sheet with parchment paper.
+- Preheat oven to 350 degrees.
 Spray a 2 quart casserole dish with olive oil.

 - Place quinoa in a medium saucepan and heat to medium high.
 Cook for 5 minutes, stirring often.